-- Revenue is a priority for the Juvenile Justice Center to aid in offsetting expenses incurred by Boone County. - When a juvenile is placed on evaluation, short term care, or placement status, the parents are ordered by the court to pay a daily amount of parental support, based on parental income, while the juvenile is in placement at the Juvenile Justice Center. - The increase in revenue is due to the increase in average daily population and resident days for 2020.
+- Revenue is a priority for the Juvenile Justice Center to aid in offsetting expenses incurred by Boone County. - When a juvenile is placed on evaluation, short term care, or placement status, the parents are ordered by the court to pay a daily amount of parental support, based on parental income, while the juvenile is in placement at the Juvenile Justice Center. - The increase in revenue is due in large part to the increase in average daily population and resident days from other circuits for 2021. - Another increase in revenue was due in large part to an increased effort in collecting parental pay.